anjocordero/Room-Rental/README.md

 Before running the application for the first time, run `python3 setup.py` This will clean up the provided data file and create a PostgreSQL database/table for use.
-The script overwrites the "rentals" server on the "earnup" database so if that happens to be something you already have make sure to save your data!
+The script overwrites the "rentals" server on the "earnup" database so make sure to save your data if that happens to be something you already have!

 ## Usage

-You can start the Flask server using:
+After running setup.py, you can start the Flask server using:
 `python3 rental.py`

-The get_request.py script can be used in a separate instance to send a get request to the server.
-The script prompts you for information so that you don't have to format it yourself, however you could also send a request using something like cURL.
+Once the server is running, you can use another terminal window to send a GET request using something like cURL:

+`curl -X GET -d "query=skylit" -d "latitude=40.5" -d "longitude=-74" -d "distance=15" http://localhost:5000`

+However, it may be more useful to you to use the included script get_request.py, which will prompt you for parameters and use python's requests library to send the request and print the information with proper indentation.

+`python get_request.py`